-Background“Sustainable Supply Chains to Build Back Better” is a joint initiative of the International Labour Organization and European Commission (EC) that sets out to advance decent work in five selected global supply chains for a fair, resilient, and sustainable COVID-19 crisis recovery.
+Background“Sustainable Supply Chains to Build Forward Better” is a joint initiative of the International Labour Organization and European Commission (EC) that sets out to advance decent work in five selected global supply chains for a fair, resilient, and sustainable COVID-19 crisis recovery.
 Fishing supply chain in Namibia is one of them.

 The fisheries industry in Namibia comprises industrialized marine capture fisheries, recreational fisheries, inland capture fisheries, mariculture and freshwater aquaculture.
 The industry exports over 90 per cent of its total unprocessed and manufactured fish products.